 I do find it easier to remove the card from the mat to weed the cut areas.
 The cut pieces are only cut through the top layer.
 It does not cut through that backer.

-You can use weeding tools for this or just use your hands.
-I like to use my hands only if I can.
-If you can get the pieces up with no damage, you can even use them for other projects.
-If you do use weeding tools, use them carefully so you won’t scratch the paper or backer.
-Here’s that card completely weeded and done.
+You can use weeding tools for this, or use your hands.
+I prefer to use my hands only when necessary.
+If you can lift the pieces without damage, you can even use them for other projects.
+If you do use weeding tools, use them carefully so you won't scratch the paper or backer.
+Here's that card completely weeded and done.

 Designing Cutaway Cards